Announcing the Inaugural

 In recognition of his visionary leadership and demonstrated ability to strengthen ties between nations on Earth by forging camaraderie and advancing progress on a range of celestial issues.

-Meridian International Center will honor Maj.
-Gen Charles Bolden with the institution’s inaugural Global Leadership Award for Space Diplomacy at the 2024 Meridian Diplomacy Forum.
+Meridian International Center honors Maj.
+Gen. Charles Bolden with the institution’s inaugural Global Leadership Award for Space Diplomacy at the 2024 Meridian Diplomacy Forum.

 Michael Suffredini